Tia Provost on the power of individuality

 We chatted to Tia about the importance and power of embracing your individuality and diversity.

-Tia, we are so grateful you've taken the time out to chat to us- thank you so much!
+Tia, I am so grateful you've taken the time out to chat to us- thank you so much!
 For those who may be unfamiliar, could you please give us a little intro?

 Hey guys, my name is Tia Provost, I’m 29, from a little coastal town in Australia called Ulladulla.
 It’s a beautiful part of the world but not much goes on there.